Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-hpc/_index.md

 **Recommendation/Guidance**

-For Cross-region disaster recovery and business continuity, Make sure ahead of time that the appropriate quotas are set for all user subscription Batch accounts, to allocate the required number of cores using the Batch account.
+To enable Cross-region disaster recovery and business continuity, ensure that the appropriate quotas are set for all user subscription Batch accounts.
+This will allocate the required number of cores made available up front.
+Without enough allocated cores capacity a job execution will be interrupted with operational errors indicating "Quota Reached".

 Pre-create all required services in each region, such as the Batch account and the storage account.
 There's often no charge for having accounts created, and charges accrue only when the account is used or when data is stored.